 widely adopted in developing countries,

 although more for economic reasons.
-A symbiosis between types of roads
+However, the potential of cycling is

 Road transport, however, possesses significant advantages